-Because the creation of new degree-granting programs can affect faculty and programs/offerings in other Schools, faculty proposing a new degree-granting program should first present the proposal to the Deans Council.
-The Deans Council is an advisory body.
-The Deans will provide feedback to the faculty member proposing the new degree-granting program regarding duplication, competition, potential stress on faculty and programs, limits to increasing enrollment in courses/programs, etc. This step is to provide background, support, and create awareness of potential issues before the proposal moves forward to the Academic Programs and Planning (APP) Committee of the Faculty Senate.
-If the Deans would benefit from additional documentation, they may request it at this time.
+The Deans Council is the first recommending body in the internal review process because the creation of new degree-granting programs can affect faculty and programs/offerings in multiple Schools.
+The academic Deans will provide feedback to those proposing the new degree-granting program regarding duplication, competition, potential stress on faculty and programs, limits to increasing enrollment in courses/programs, etc. This step is to provide background, support, and create awareness of potential issues before the proposal moves forward to the Academic Programs and Planning Committee of the Faculty Senate.
+The Provost and the academic Deans may request additional documentation during this part of the process, including a study of labor market and regional demand for the program.

-All new programs and offerings should have the appropriate School Dean's support, as well as letters of support from all Deans, and program faculty, affected by the new program (i.e., Dean of the School housing the program, Deans of Schools with programs impacted by the new program, and the faculty members of impacted programs).
-If a new degree-granting program requires new faculty lines, the letter from the Dean housing the program should include a statement from the Dean that indicates their willingness or unwillingness to seek a faculty line for the new program.
+All new programs and offerings should have the appropriate School Dean's support, as well as letters of support from all academic Deans and program faculty affected by the new program (i.e., Dean of the School housing the program, Deans of Schools with programs impacted by the new program, and the faculty members of impacted programs).
+If a new degree-granting program requires new faculty lines, the letter from the Dean housing the program should include a statement that indicates their priorities related to seeking faculty for the new program.
 Deans' letters should be included in the new degree-granting program proposal as it moves through internal and external governance.